When you’re looking to set up your online store, Shopify is a great choice.

 But, just because you have a shop set up and ready to go doesn’t mean people are going to flock to it.

-The good news is, Shopify comes with some SEO features, this will help you get started, but you’ll have to put in some work to get your shop up there in the rankings.
+The good news is, it comes with some Search Engine Optimization features (Shopify SEO), which will help you get started, but you’ll have to put in some work to get your shop up there in the rankings.

 When we talk about the way your site is built, we’re talking about how easy it is to use.
 Can users find what they’re looking for easily?
 This is where organization and simplicity help you to achieve your goals.